 Students sign in to their dashboard and see the courses that are provided under their subscription.
 They can resume a course from the specific Topic that they were at when they logged off.
 If several days or weeks have elapsed since the previous login, then based on AI algorithms, a student may be forced to undertake a recap of previous topics or review examples before being allowed to proceed forward.
-This depends completely on a particular students retention ability as determined by the AI algorithms.
+This depends completely on a particular student's retention ability, as determined by the AI algorithms.

 Yes, bitWise teaches computer programming.
 The focus is not on coding for the sake of coding.
-We focus on integrated microdegree programs that weave applied computer science and programming as a foundational skill.
+We focus on integrated micro-degree programs that weave applied computer science and programming as a foundational skill.
 So, yes, students learn computer programming.
-Programming is applied to a variety of emerging technology areas and students are prepared to enter degree programs in a variety of interdisciplinary fields.
+Programming is applied to a variety of emerging technology areas, and students are prepared to enter degree programs in a variety of interdisciplinary fields.

 Our basic introductory courses teach computer programming with a focus on applied computer science.
 All our examples have been developed after a lot of research and teaching hundreds of students in person.
-As far as computer science concepts are concerned, we cover a variety of areas such as algorithms, loops and conditional logic, user input, graphics and animation, sound, operators, controls, drawing and many more.
-We even teach music theory and how to programatically compose the Happy Birthday song, among other things.
+As far as computer science concepts are concerned, we cover a variety of areas such as algorithms, loops and conditional logic, user input, graphics and animation, sound, operators, controls, drawing, and many more.
+We even teach music theory and how to programmatically compose the Happy Birthday song, among other things.

-The bitWise System is a unique system that was developed to teach applied computer science concepts in an interdisciplinary manner to anyone, even students as young as 6 years old.
+The bitWise System is a unique system that was developed to teach applied computer science concepts in an interdisciplinary manner to anyone, even students as young as six years old.
 Our students range from first grade to Grade 12 and beyond.
-Leveraging artificial intelligence and our advanced research, the bitWise platform adpats and personalized learning for each student and thereby maximizes the learning potential of each student. bitWise sparks the love of learning in each student and allows students to explroe and identify the emerging technology fields of tomorrow and even determine the strengths and areas for improvement in traditional subject areas.
+Leveraging artificial intelligence and our advanced research, the bitWise platform adapts and personalized learning for each student and thereby maximizes the learning potential of each student. bitWise sparks the love of learning in each student and allows students to explore and identify the emerging technology fields of tomorrow and even determine the strengths and areas for improvement in traditional subject areas.

 Yes, bitWise makes it very easy for students of any age to get started. bitWise does not force videos on students.
-All our content is very interactive, immersive, entertaining and engaging.
+All our content is very interactive, immersive, entertaining, and engaging.
 All lessons are hands-on and led by Chatbot avatars.
-The bitWise platform provides various types of support to help even young students discover the emerging technology areas and learn applied computer science. bitWise offers self-paced courses with assessments and gamification so that students can progress at their own comfort level.
+The bitWise platform provides various types of support to help even young students discover the emerging technology areas and learn applied to computer science. bitWise offers self-paced courses with assessments and gamification so that students can progress at their own comfort level.
 We have never had a single student complain that they are lost or do not know what to do.
 We have received tremendous feedback and testimonials from parents that the bitWise platform and courses have helped their students advance really well in computer science and emerging technologies.

 Yes, bitWise is an online platform that is available to anyone in Grades K - 12.
-Many of the high school related courses may also be of interest to college students who have decided to pursue degree programs in emerging technology areas but need to bridge their gap and understanding.
+Many of the high school-related courses may also be of interest to college students who have decided to pursue degree programs in emerging technology areas but need to bridge their gap and understanding.
 Anyone who would like to take computer programming courses would also benefit from our applied computer programming courses.

 Our courses are not merely videos that a student will watch.
 Our courses are immersive, hands-on, and involve computer programming with appropriate tools and languages that we introduce based on the context of the course.
 An iPad or mobile device will not suffice for this experience.
 Any PC or Mac will do.
-All you need is a browser such as Chrome or Safari and the entire learning experience is delivered within the browser itself on any PC or Mac.
+All you need is a browser such as Chrome or Safari, and the entire learning experience is delivered within the browser itself on any PC or Mac.